 According to the US Department of Transportation, “public transportation carried more than 10.5 billion passengers in 2013.
 That’s a lot of people.

 I stayed home Tuesday through Thursday of last week.
-I’m fortunate though that I’m a work from home mom and my son is on summer break.
+I’m fortunate though that I’m a work at home mom and my son is on summer break.
 I did think about how my situation could have been much different.
 What if I did work out of my home?
 What if my son needed to get to and from school?
-What if I or my son had a doctor’s appointment?
+What if my son or I had a doctor’s appointment?
 What if there had been an emergency?

 According to Michael Sivak of the University of Michigan Transportation Research Institute, 9.22% of US households were without a vehicle in 2012.
 As I mentioned earlier, I don’t live within city limits so finding public transportation isn’t even feasible for me.

 If I did want to go somewhere I would have to hitchhike (which is not happening).

 Or carpool or bum a ride, which I have done in the past.

 I didn’t HAVE to go anywhere this past week.
 It was a bit annoying that I couldn’t, but that was all it was for me… an annoyance.
 Trust me, I so appreciated the fact that I knew once Friday came, I could go somewhere.